HimanshuBhat001/mcino-Introduction-to-Git-and-GitHub/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

 ## Our Pledge
-We as members, contributors, and leaders pledge to make participation in our community a harassment-free experience for everyone.
+We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.

 ## Our Standards
 Examples of behavior that contributes to a positive environment include: